 With Melissa Meiris

-Together, we will develop specific strategies for changing implicit patterns of behavior in ourselves and our organizations, with positive potential impacts on the diversity of our workforce, client satisfaction, and our ability to reach a broader audience – crucial and concrete first steps in creating workplaces where we all belong.
+Explore the impacts of implicit bias on all types of hiring situations and professions, and develop specific strategies for changing implicit patterns of behavior in ourselves and our organizations.
+Through interactive projects and discussions, participants will gain a toolkit for making positive impacts on the diversity of our workforce, client satisfaction, and our ability to reach a broader audience – crucial and concrete first steps in creating better businesses and a more inclusive community.

 With James Negrete